 Screens can be added to windows to prevent pesky flying insects, and wire-mesh over the open soffits and vents will negate entry by birds, bats, and other wild animals.

-Hay, grain, tools for cleaning out the shed, and medical supplies will all need to be kept at hand.
+Hay, grain, tools for cleaning out the goat run-in shed, and medical supplies will all need to be kept at hand.
 The addition of a small area for milking equipment and lighter supplies can be easily accomplished with a small cupboard or built-in storage chest, but for larger, bulkier supplies such as hay, a loft can be a cost-effective way to add storage space.

-An overhang (or lean-to) is one of the most inexpensive ways to provide shelter for large equipment from the weather.
+An overhang (or lean-to) is one of the most inexpensive ways to provide shelter for goats and for large equipment from the weather.
 As hay and bedding needs to be kept dry, it is important to plan ahead to ensure adequate space to keep these valuable resources out of reach from hungry, inquisitive goats and protected from water damage.

 Consider the Neighbors